Welcome to Kleros.

 Once you’ve taken a look at the courts, what remains is to stake your PNK and wait a bit to get drawn.
 The juror process looks something like this:

 - Go to the Kleros Court.
-In the header, click on the ‘Courts’ tab, then click on ‘Browse’.
+In the header, click on 'Join a Court'.

-- In the next screen you will see the default ‘General Court’ selected.
-This is the parent court, so you can click down the subcourt tree through the ‘Blockchain’ subcourt to ‘Non Technical’ and then ‘Token Listing’.
+- Next, you will see the default ‘General Court’ selected.
+This is the parent court, so you can click down the court tree to see each court’s description and requirements.
+For this example, we will click through the ‘General Court’ court to the ‘Curation’ court.

-- Once you picked either of the latter two, you can click on the large blue button that says ‘Stake’.
+- Once you pick a court, you can click on the large blue button that says ‘Stake’.
 Note: Once you stake in a certain court, you are automatically staked in all courts above it up to the General Court.
 This is for purposes of appeals, primarily.

 - When the ‘Stake’ button is clicked, you can set the amount of PNK you would like to put into the system.
 The chances to be drawn as a juror depend on the amount of PNK you stake.
-The minimum stake in the lower stake Non-Technical Court is at this moment 15.000 PNK, while the higher stake Token Listing Court has a minimum stake of 80.000 PNK.
+The minimum stake in the Onboarding Court is at this moment 1000 PNK, while the higher stake Curation Court has a minimum stake of 1600 PNK.

 - Pay the gas fee in Metamask to confirm the staking transaction.

 - Once the fee is paid and the transaction confirmed you can return to the 'Courts' page and see your staked PNK in the court you have chosen.
-Below, we can see a user has staked a far larger amount of PNK than the court minimum.
-This gives that juror a far higher chance of being drawn on cases in this court.
+Below, we can see a user has staked a 3000 PNK.
+As a reminder - the higher the stake, the higher the chance of being drawn for cases on any court.

-If you have questions regarding the T2CR or the Escrow courts, or would just like to reach out to fellow jurors, feel free to drop a message on our Telegram, or vibrant community will be at your disposal.
+If you have questions regarding the courts, or would just like to reach out to fellow jurors, feel free to drop a message on our Telegram, our vibrant community will be at your disposal.

-For those that'd like to dig deeper and get to know more about Kleros and how its' envisaged, we warmly recommend taking a look at our book, as well.
+For those that'd like to dig deeper and get to know the inner workings of Kleros as well as it's theoretical tenets, we warmly recommend taking a look at our book.

 Have fun and see you in court!